Marin Weekend Family Fun for January 3, 4 & 5

 Weekends, 9 am–3:30 pm

 Go see the whales out at the Point Reyes Light House and Chimney Rock.
 Shuttle buses leave Drakes Beach every 15– 20 minutes.
 The cost is $5 per person.
 Children under 16 are free.
-No cars allowed at Point Reyes Light House during the weekends.
+No cars allowed at Point Reyes Light House on weekends and holidays.
 For more info, visit their website.

 Saturday, 10 am–noon

-The new Junior Ranger program was created to teach youth about outdoor skills, natural history and environmental stewardship.
-The program is intended for kids ages 7–12, though explorers of all ages are welcome.
-Walk along the Indian Valley Fire Road and learn about creek restoration and the oak/bay habitat.
-This will be an easy 2.5-mile loop with two moderate hills.
-Parents or other adult must accompany children.
-Dress in layers, wear sturdy shoes (it could be muddy or slippery), and bring water and snacks.
-For more info, call (415) 473-2816 or visit their website.
+The MCOSD's Junior Ranger program was created to teach youth about outdoor skills, natural history, and environmental stewardship and is intended for 7–12 year olds, though explorers of all ages are welcome to attend.
+Go over some basic pre-hike preparation and outdoor safety, then walk in the Willis Evans Canyon and learn about creek restoration and the diverse habitats found here.
+This will be an easy one-mile walk with one moderate hill.
+Dress in layers, wear sturdy shoes and bring water and snacks.
+For more information, visit their website.

 - Experience Elephant Seals